-By early October approximately 6 inches of new snow had accumulated on Banks Island.
+By early October, approximately 6 in. of new snow had accumulated on Banks Island.
 This was followed by a week of intermittent rains and then a rapid return to subfreezing temperatures.
-This resulted in the formation of a thick sheet of ground fast ice on the northern 2/3 of the island.
-Hunters reported that following the drizzly rain the six inch snow pack turned into a several inches of ground fast ice in many places.
-This ice sheet was too thick for the muskoxen to crater through to forage for food.
-They reported that by mid to late winter confused muskoxen were wandering out onto the pack ice in search of food, and drifting out to sea on ice pans (J. Lucas, personal communication).
-Nagy and Gunn (2004) surveyed the island during July 2004 and found there had been a large die-off of muskoxen on the island.
-Based on surveys conducted in 2001 and 2005 they estimated that approximately 25% of the entire island's population of muskoxen had died (Nagy and Gunn, 2007).
-The direct animal mortality due to starvation was largely among the youngest and oldest muskoxen in the population, and there were also few calves born in the summer of 2004 due to the poor condition of the cows due to the ROS events.
-As discussed in the introduction, this gap in the age structure of the herd by the ROS is expected to cause another dramatic decline in population in 4 to 5 years.
+This resulted in the formation of a thick sheet of ground-fast ice on the northern two-thirds of the island.
+Hunters reported that following the drizzly rain the 6-in. snowpack turned into several inches of ground-fast ice in many places.
+This ice sheet was too thick for the musk oxen to crater through to forage for food.
+They reported that by midto late winter confused musk oxen were wandering out onto the pack ice in search of food, and drifting out to sea on ice pans (J. Lucas 2007, personal communication).
+Nagy and Gunn (2004) surveyed the island during July 2004 and found there had been a large die-off of musk oxen on the island.
+Based on surveys conducted in 2001 and 2005, they estimated that approximately 25% of the entire island's population of musk oxen had died (J. Nagy et al. 2007a,b, unpublished manuscripts).
+The direct animal mortality due to starvation was largely among the youngest and oldest musk oxen in the population, and there were also few calves born in the summer of 2004 due to the poor condition of the cows because of the ROS events.
+As discussed in the introduction, this gap in the age structure of the herd by the ROS is expected to cause another dramatic decline in population in 4-5 yr.

 Conditions were most severe on northwestern Banks Island.
-The majority of muskox carcasses located during July 2004 were found in this area (Nagy et al., 2004).
+The majority of the musk ox carcasses located during July 2004 were found in this area (Nagy and Gunn 2004).
 The animals clearly died of starvation as evidenced by emaciated carcasses (skin draped over skeletons).
 Locals report that the southern third of the island was much less affected, and that icing conditions there were minimal.
 The caribou population, also vulnerable to these types of events, inhabits the southern part of the island.
 Although a die-off was not evident, cows on the northern part of the island were in very poor condition and postnatal mortality of calves was likely high.
-The localized nature of this event highlights the difficulty in using reanalysis products to study ROS; the entire area impacted was approximately 47,000 km, approximately the size of a single 2.5 x 2.5 degree grid cell.
+The localized nature of this event highlights the difficulty in using reanalysis products to study ROS; the entire area impacted was approximately 47 000 km2, approximately the size of a single $2.5^{\circ} \times 2.5^{\circ}$ grid cell.